dscho/xkcd/content/comics/2017-5-5-code-quality-3.md

 Ponytail: It's like a JSON table of model numbers for flashlights with "tactical" in their names.

-[Zoom back out again.
+[Zoom out again.
 Ponytail has lifted her hands off the table and is slightly leaning back against the chair.]

 Ponytail: Like you read Turing's 1936 paper on computing and a page of JavaScript example code and guessed at everything in between.